MSc Economics and Data Analytics

 |90 credits taught masters||60 credits taught modules||30 credits dissertation or internship|

-Teaching on this programme follows a blended approach.
-All modules in economics and econometrics will be taught in person; all modules in statistics and data analytics will be taught online.
+econometrics will be taught in person; all modules in statistics and data analytics will be taught

-In the Autumn trimester, you will undertake a two-week foundational course in mathematics and statistics.
-You will also take the following modules:
+In the first trimester, you will take the following 5 credit modules:

 Block I: Data Analytics and Econometrics